dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

             - point-stat
             - grid-stat

-          Used by the following plot types:
+         Used by the following METplotpy plot types:
             - line
             - bar
             - box